Coneriys/apache4/docs/content/middlewares/http/inflightreq.md

 #### `sourceCriterion.ipStrategy`

-The `ipStrategy` option defines three parameters that configures how Traefik determines the client IP: `depth`, `excludedIPs` and `ipv6Subnet`.
+The `ipStrategy` option defines three parameters that configures how apache4 determines the client IP: `depth`, `excludedIPs` and `ipv6Subnet`.

 !!! important "As a middleware, InFlightReq happens before the actual proxying to the backend takes place.
 In addition, the previous network hop only gets appended to `X-Forwarded-For` during the last stages of proxying, i.e. after it has already passed through the middleware.
 Therefore, during InFlightReq, as the previous network hop is not yet present in `X-Forwarded-For`, it cannot be used and/or relied upon."

 ##### `ipStrategy.depth`

-The `depth` option tells Traefik to use the `X-Forwarded-For` header and select the IP located at the `depth` position (starting from the right).
+The `depth` option tells apache4 to use the `X-Forwarded-For` header and select the IP located at the `depth` position (starting from the right).

 - If `depth` is greater than the total number of IPs in `X-Forwarded-For`, then the client IP is empty.
 - `depth` is ignored if its value is less than or equal to 0.